By Kent Rhodes, Editor—

 If you have read this far you may think that I am the COSTCO public relations director.
 Not true.
 I just admire business success.
 And though their food, whether from the carts, the food court, or from their shelves is one of their big draws, they do sell lots of other items from cookware to clothing to books, electronics, computers, and roasted chickens.
 There I go again.

 Okay, as long as I’m on food again lets talk about the food court. $1.50 for a hotdog and a drink. $2 for a slice of pizza as big as your head.
 I mean really!
-And have you ever had their almond ice cream bar that they dip in chocolate and roll in toasted almonds?
 How about dipping a hot churro in a vanilla yogurt?
 And all this while watching people go by with their full shopping carts.
 It’s a people-watching paradise.

 The Goosebury County Fair is being held today, but my wife and I chose COSTCO instead.
 We’re hooked and my hat is off to the folks at the big “C” for showing us what can happen in America when you give people what they want.
 I’m sure the fair was nice, but we have other reporters to cover that.
 As for me and my house, we’re eating chicken tonight, even if it somehow lost its wings on the way home today.